By Ben Fredericks, Left Voice, February 28, 2019

 Yet Ocasio-Cortez and Sanders have failed both tests.
 Neither of them have taken a clear stand against U.S. meddling, and neither advocate real socialism.

-Ocasio-Cortez, for instance, recorded herself explaining her opinion about the Venezuelan crisis: “People want to make this about ideology, about capitalism, about socialism.
+Ocasio-Cortez, for instance, explaining her opinion about the Venezuelan crisis: “People want to make this about ideology, about capitalism, about socialism.
 What people don’t understand is that this is about authoritarianism vs. democracy in many different ways…” She went on to compare Venezuela to Zimbabwe as “failed states.”
 Her message?
 The Venezuelan people need “democracy.”

 Indeed Ocasio-Cortez, by remaining silent on the very real U.S. military build-up and the machinations to topple Maduro, gives legitimacy to “the military option” of a coup.
 By refusing to denounce U.S. meddling, she betrays the interests of Venezuelan masses and provides a left cover for Trump’s exceedingly right-wing goal of regime change.
 And by vaguely focusing on “democracy,” AOC is giving an approving nod to Guaidó’s pro-imperialist opposition as the legitimate expression of the Venezuelan people’s will – an absurd claim.